-On December 8, 2016 the Minister of Children and Youth Services (MCYS) tabled Bill 89: Supporting Children, Youth and Families Act, 2016, in the Ontario Legislature.
-Bill 89 introduces historic amendments to the Child and Family Services Act and is the culmination of the 2015 mandatory legislative review – the third review since the legislation was amended in 2000.
-The Child and Family Services Act governs a range of service sectors in addition to child welfare, including youth justice and residential services.
+On June 1, 2017, Bill 89: Supporting Children, Youth and Families Act, 2016, introduced by the Minister of Children and Youth Services (MCCSS) in December 2016, received royal assent in the Ontario Legislature.
+Bill 89 introduces historic amendments to the Child, Youth and Family Services Act and is the culmination of the 2015 mandatory legislative review – the third review since the legislation was amended in 2000.
+The new Child, Youth and Family Services Act governs a range of service sectors in addition to child welfare, including youth justice and residential services.

 The proposed CYFSA is ambitious and its proposed changes are wide-reaching.
-It broadly grants regulation-making authority to MCYS and contains multiple amendments in the following key areas:
+It broadly grants regulation-making authority to MCCSS and contains multiple amendments in the following key areas:

 - Protection and Prevention